pankajsonar19/car_project_flask_application/README.md

             Windows:

-                $ set FLASK_APP=run.py
+                $ set FLASK_APP=main.py

                 $ set FLASK_CONFIG=development

             Linux:

-                $ export FLASK_APP=run.py
+                $ export FLASK_APP=main.py

                 $ export FLASK_CONFIG=development
-   - Run Docker ( type in Pycharm terminal)
+   - Run Docker ( type in Pycharm terminal) :

                 $ docker build -t car_project:latest . ( sudo can be use if user not set and be sure you put that . in last)

                 $ docker run -d -p 5000:5000 car_project
-   - Docker Compose ( you can also build and run the project through docker-compose command)
+   - Docker Compose ( you can also build and run the project through docker-compose command) :

                 $ docker-compose up --build ( one command to build and running project)

-   - Open the Browser and type in browser
+   - Open the Browser and type in browser.

                 http://localhost:5000/api/v1/ ( if you are running Docker)